Oxycodone Overdose Signs, Symptoms & Treatment

 Without a doubt, yes.

 There are plenty of ways in which someone might accidentally overdose on oxycodone.
 They crave additional pain relief and take too many pills.
 They mistake oxycodone with another medication or less potent opioid.
 They misread the prescription dosage on their bottle.
+They crush or break an extended-release form of the medication, inadvertently consuming dangerous amounts of the drug.
 Or perhaps they take excessive amounts of oxycodone to get high.
 Whatever the reason may be, overdose is certainly a risk.

-Recreational and social users of the drug, some 11 million in this country alone, chase after feelings of euphoria and contentment when taking the drug in order to achieve a high.
-In the process, tens of thousands of these users find themselves in the emergency room each year because of oxycodone misuse.
+Individuals who use this medication recreationally, some 11 million in this country alone, chase after feelings of euphoria and contentment when taking the drug to achieve a high.
+In the process, tens of thousands of these people find themselves in the emergency room each year because of oxycodone misuse.

 Opioids such as oxycodone affect parts of the brain that regulate breathing and other basic life functions.
 Symptoms should be given the attentiveness they deserve and a prompt reaction in response.
 Contact medical personnel right away if you or a loved exhibit even one of the above indicators.

-Also, if a former user can no longer stay abstinent and relapses, they put themselves at a greater risk for an overdose.
+Also, if someone who used to use oxycodone can no longer stay abstinent and relapses, they put themselves at a greater risk for an overdose.
 This often occurs because their tolerance is gone.
-A user will mistakenly use the same high dosage amount they were consuming before recovery and accidentally poison themselves in the process.
+The person will mistakenly use the same high dosage amount they were consuming before recovery and accidentally poison themselves in the process.

 Clearly, tolerance is a tricky beast in its own right.
 It is why it can be so difficult to pinpoint just how much oxycodone it would take to fatally overdose.
 Each person is so different.
-First-time users can experience detrimental effects after taking more than 15 mg every six hours.
-More seasoned opioid users might not exhibit overdose symptoms until after several hundred milligrams in a day.
+People using the drug for the first time can experience detrimental effects after taking more than 15 mg every six hours.
+Individuals who have been taking oxycodone for an extended period of time might not exhibit overdose symptoms until after several hundred milligrams in a day.

 Have more questions about Oxycodone abuse?Read the most frequently asked questions